cyjoelchen/php-sweph/sweph/doc/swisseph.md

 >
 > \# Plants, trees, animals 63

-##  C. How to Compare the Swiss Ephemeris with Ephemerides of the JPL Horizons System {#c.-how-to-compare-the-swiss-ephemeris-with-ephemerides-of-the-jpl-horizons-system .list-paragraph}
+##  D. How to Compare the Swiss Ephemeris with Ephemerides of the JPL Horizons System {#c.-how-to-compare-the-swiss-ephemeris-with-ephemerides-of-the-jpl-horizons-system .list-paragraph}

 Time and again people complain that they find serious differences between the Swiss Ephemeris and JPL Horizons.